shtaif/rapid-s3/README.md

 App is ready when the message `Secure HTTP2 server running on <SOME_PORT>` is displayed in terminal.
 If running on `localhost` with default port, the app's base URL should be available at **https://localhost:4443**.

-##### Challenges I faced
-- Design the architecture in a way that file transfers will be as light (***scalable***) as possible, while still relying on 3rd party libraries to minimize code.
-Wanted to make sure that an uploaded file is streamed directly to it's storage destination without additional moving / renaming operations for the best user experience.
-- Cover and handle all possible collateral edge cases derived from the assignment specification.

-##### If I had more time
-- Would write a full test suite with Jest.
-- Would separate the business layer from the actual storage layer by the means of a "Storage Adapter" - a predefined interface, perhaps implemented as an "abstract" class, to which all the REST endpoints will communicate.
-Such interface will receive the multipart streams from the request directly from the REST endpoints and will encapsulate the implementation details of the file storage.
-That will make the system more modular and reusable, as variable storage implementations can be easily swapped and connected, such as streaming out into a separate process with IPC, to a different server via a message queue, or even to some 3rd party service.
-- Refactor endpoints logic to minimize code and increase reusability since a lot of them share similar logic with slight variations.

 ##### Important notes
 - Major browsers decided to support HTTP2 only as Secured HTTP2 so far (and will probably keep it like that), therefore this program requires the TLS assets.
 Furthermore, I believe HTTP2 (even through https) should be standard due to it's benefits and rational, so this is way I've chosen to implement this project with it.